 When Should They Be Applied?

-Apply early in the morning or predusk when temperatures are cooler and the sun is not so bright (UV rays harm nematodes).
-Timing of applications during the year depend on the specific pest being controlled and their life cycle.
+Apply early in the morning or predusk when temperatures are cooler and the sun is not as bright (UV rays harm nematodes).
+Timing of applications during the year can be pest-specific to what is being controlled and their life cycle.
 Remember, beneficial nematodes control soil-dwelling life stages.

 How Long Can Nematodes Be Kept Before Use?

 Beneficial Nematodes should be used as soon as possible.
-Because they are live organisms, it is best to store them for no longer than 2 weeks in a refrigerator that is between 37° and 42° F.
+If you need to store them, it is best to store them in a refrigerator for no longer than 2 weeks.

 What's the Application Rate?